sshyran/alpine-cloud-images/releases/README.md

 **These are not official AWS or Alpine images.
 They are community built and supported.**

-These AMIs should work with most EC2 features such as Elastic Network Adapters and NVMe EBS volumes.
+These AMIs should work with most EC2 features such as ENI's (Elastic Network Interfaces) and NVMe EBS (Elastic Block Storage) volumes.
 If you find any problems launching them on current generation instances, please open an [issue](https://github.com/mcrute/alpine-ec2-ami/issues) and include as much detailed information as possible.

+AMIs built after 2020-09-15 include support for hot-pluggable ENI's and will sync all private IPv4 and IPv6 address on those ENI's on `udhcpc` post-bound and post-renew events.

 During the *first boot* of instances created with these AMIs, the lightweight [tiny-ec2-bootstrap](https://github.com/mcrute/tiny-ec2-bootstrap) init script...
 - sets the instance's hostname,
 - installs the SSH authorized_keys for the 'alpine' user,
-- disables 'root' and 'alpine' users' passwords,
+- disables 'root' and AMI user (default 'alpine') passwords,
 - expands the root partition to use all available EBS volume space,
 - and executes a "user data" script (must be a shell script that starts with `#!`)